To finish or not to finish your guitar, that’s the question?

 To finish your guitar, or not to

-The word refinish have two meanings in the romantic sense.
-You have the Re-finish.
+The word re-finish has two meanings in the romantic sense of the word.
+You have the re-finish.
 This part is rebirth, making new, giving new life to something old.
 The re-finish part means done, to part with the old.
 This takes the scars and nicks and dents away that we have imparted so diligently in our journey together as master and instrument.

-Sanding the surface with soft wet and dry sandpaper from 320 up to 1500 word and then buffing the finish to a full gloss.
+Sanding the surface with soft wet and dry sandpaper from 320 up to 1500, and then buffing the finish to a full gloss.
 It is hard to get all the steps right, but with practice it can be very satisfying.